lingxiao/story-board/experiments/docker-tut/README.md

 	`docker run -it busybox sh`

-	allow us to run an interactive shell.
+	* allow us to run an interactive shell.
 Note we are now in the busybox container as if it's a virtual machine and presumably we can develop everything in there

+	* note here if we `rm -rf bin`, all shell commands are now disabled. but if we exit an restart `busybox`, we see the `bin` directory is back

 8.